datalate/wappu-deployment/README.md

 - Frontend: <https://github.com/datalate/wappu-frontend>
 - API: <https://github.com/datalate/wappu-api>

-> Only Debian is currently supported.
+> Only Debian 12+ is currently supported.
+Could be reworked to support Ubuntu too
+> with some small changes.

 > The nginx site this deploys serves plain **HTTP** only.
 For HTTPS, put a separate
 > reverse proxy in front that terminates TLS and forwards to this host (nginx is a